 What is Market Capitalization?

-Market Capitalization represents the total value of a company’s common shares outstanding to its equity holders.
-Often used interchangeably with “equity value”, a company’s market capitalization measures the value of its common equity as of the latest market close.
+The Market Capitalization, or “market cap”, represents the total value of a company’s common shares outstanding to its equity holders.
+Often used interchangeably with the term “equity value”, a company’s market capitalization measures the value of its common equity as of the latest market close.

 Table of Contents